 To maintain the many standards relating to EMC testing, a number of organizations, both domestic and foreign, serve as the governing body for different categories of standards.

-Prior to publishing the standards, the IEC forms and oversees committees which are responsible for developing EMC standards.
+Prior to publishing the standards, the IEC forms and oversees committees that are responsible for developing EMC standards.
 These standards are either adopted in whole or harmonized with national standards by various governing bodies throughout the world.
 The two major committees are the International Special Committee on Radio Interference (French title acronym is CISPR) and Technical Committee 77 (TC 77).

 CISPR’s principal task is at the higher end of the frequency range, from 9 kHz – 400 GHz, preparing standards that offer protection of radio reception from interference sources generated by electrical appliances of all types, the electrical grid system, industrial, scientific, and medical (ISM) RF, broadcasting receivers (sound and TV) and, increasingly, IT equipment (ITE) .
 CISPR typically develops Product Standards for both immunity and emissions.